crazyscoop/OneDirect-Assignment/Assignment-4/README.md

 Objects of *Items* Class store details of records fetched from database.
 *ItemManager* contains the fetchData and calculateTax methods which are executed synchronously by threads.

-## Result
+## Results

-A part of output is shown in below image.
+A part of output is shown in below screenshot.

 ![image](https://user-images.githubusercontent.com/23214916/50024869-c4532600-0009-11e9-8efd-b4b917fe869d.png)